in-depth phil. of sci.

 Time does not flow in our closeted minds, only with a stream of external input can we visualize fluid progress.

 The sub-conscious is also without time; Dr. Carl Jung with his theory of Synchronicity was a proponent of such thinking.
 Individually extrapolated points in linear models of progression render flow impossible, due to the manifestation of decremental infinities.
-The Uncertainty Principle is an adequate quantum analogy.
+That's all our memories are: points of reference, still frames, which is why a daydream does not flow.
+Added to which, the Uncertainty Principle is an adequate quantum analogy.
 If we don't know where we are we can move.

 But just how does it do that?